GopiOddiraju/DataVisualization/HW5-report.md

 Identifying Outliers:

-By examining boxplots of population distribution over the years, it was observed that certain states consistently appeared as outliers, having significantly higher or lower populations than the majority.
+By observing the boxplot of population distribution over the years, we can say that certain states consistently appeared as outliers, having significantly higher populations than the majority.
 Boxplots are effective in highlighting outliers, which are data points significantly different from the majority.
-The presence of outliers prompted further investigation into the factors contributing to the exceptional populations in these states.
+The presence of outliers prompted further investigation into the factors contributing to the extreme populations in these states.
 For example, economic opportunities, urbanization, or unique historical events might be influencing these outliers.

+Population Concentration:

+The steep initial rise in the eCDF curve indicates that a large proportion of the data points had lower population values, suggesting that a considerable number of states have smaller populations.
+The histogram shows a large number of states with populations below 10,000, strengthening the insight from the eCDF.
+The long flat tail at the end of the eCDF curve suggests the presence of states with higher populations, indicating that a few states have larger populations.
+The histogram shows a right-skewed distribution with a few states having populations well above the majority, supporting the insight from the eCDF.